 How to Build a WordPress Responsive Theme On Bootstrap

 Learning about the Bootstrap frameworks helps even if you aren’t planning on building any WordPress themes.
-Bootstrap enables for a smooth front-end development experience, and gives you a through introduction of how design works inside the browser, and on the web.
+Bootstrap enables for a smooth front-end development experience and gives you a thorough introduction of how design works inside the browser, and on the web.
 Worth mentioning that the use of Bootstrap means that you can use any of the Bootstrap components in your design, essentially reducing the development time to a matter of hours, rather than days.
 If you are fond of Bootstrap and making themes has been on your mind for a long time, you will be pleased to go through this tutorial that shows how to create a new WP theme that’s supported by Bootstrap.

 Creating a WordPress Theme using the REST API and Vue.js